akerl/nsinit/README.md

 Build script and container for [nsinit](https://github.com/docker/libcontainer/tree/master/nsinit).
 I didn't write nsinit, the fine folks who contribute to the libcontainer project did.
 I just wrote these couple commands to build nsinit out of their repo for my use.

-## Usage
+## To build

-To use, just symlink/copy/whatever `./build/nsinit` into your $PATH.

-To build, run `make` and then commit the new nsinit binary.
+Run `make`.
+To start a shell in the build environment for manual actions, run `make manual`.

 ## License